reprozip-news-apps/reprozip-web/docs/index.rst

 	$ reprounzip dj playback <package> <target> --port <port>

-Now you can go to your Chromium browser, turn off your Wi-Fi, and hit reload.
+The Chromium Web browser will automatically open, and you can turn off your Wi-Fi and hit reload to explore the news app.
 Press Enter in your terminal session to shut everything down.

+The following flags can also be used when running the ``reprounzip dj replay`` application:

+* ``--quiet``: hides terminal messages.
+* ``--standalone``: opens the archived news app in your default Web browser instead of Chromium.
+* ``--skip-setup``: skips the ``reprounzip setup`` step.
+This option can only be used if the news app was already unpacked by ReproZip.
+* ``--skip-run``: skips the ``reprounzip run`` step.
+This option can only be used if the news app was already unpacked by ReproZip.
+* ``--skip-destroy``: does not destroy the Docker container and ``<target>`` directory after replaying the news app.

 -----------------------------
 Skipping removal of container